VagelisXaniadakis/AI-Pacman/README.md

 The only files I edited are:

     search.py
-,where all of the search algorithms reside
+, where all of the search algorithms reside and

-and

     searchAgents.py
-,where all of the search-based agents reside.
+, where all of the search-based agents reside.